Recap from last time¶

 Example of nginx config with two different sites on the same physical server

-the “routing” between the two sites is done based on the Host: Header of the HTTP request
+routing between both sites is done based on the Host: Header in the incoming HTTP request

 A traditional server spends its time waiting ... 🥱